 I&A organizations must develop their own forms for I&A service provision.
-NIAAA does not mandate the use of any specific I&A form throughout Area 01, however, model I&A forms are available from NIAAA.
+NIAAA does not mandate the use of any specific I&A form throughout Area 01, however, NIAAA's I&A intake form is available from on our website at nwilaaa.org, under Resources → Grantee Information page.
 NIAAA staff are available as needed to provide technical assistance in developing forms.

-The NAPIS Registration Form will be used as the data gathering form to report persons served to NIAAA and the Illinois Department on Aging.
-However, it should not be the only form used when providing I&A service
+The I&A Registration Form will be used as the data gathering form to report persons served to NIAAA and the Illinois Department on Aging.
+However, it should not be the only form used when providing I&A service.